interactive essay · draft

 For example, if you train a deep linear network with a small initialization on a structured target, the loss does not glide smoothly to zero.
 It drops in steps.1 Each cliff is the 'aha' moment associated with the learning of a new 'mode' of the target.
 In deep linear networks, we can say exactly what these modes are: the singular directions of the input-output correlation matrix.2 If your task is, say, to encode natural images, the first mode will be the dominant principal component of the image dataset, and the learning dynamics of gradient descent learn low spatial frequencies first.3

 Folks at UCL (Yedi Zhang, Andrew Saxe, and Peter Latham) recently distilled this intuitive picture even further into a general principle: saddle-to-saddle dynamics2.
 It's one of those ideas that's immediately intuitive.
 Picture the dynamics of learning as a staircase, where each step is a saddle point in the loss landscape.
 It's quite clear why gradient descent would get stuck at saddles, and how it would escape them one by one.
 Our 'modes' correspond to the thing that we pick up when we escape a saddle.
 For linear feedforward networks, the modes are computable via the singular value decomposition of the training data.
+Proca et al. recently showed that this story extends naturally to recurrent networks — the energy decouples along eigenvalue dimensions and modes are learned sequentially.7 Here we explore a geometric take on the same phenomenon: we'll see each mode as a pole–zero pair in the complex plane, where the visual language of transfer functions makes the dynamics tangible.

 § 2